vincentloechner/pytkdraw/README.md

 [](---------------------------------------------------------------------------)
 ## CONTENT

-This repository contains a Python3 module that was developed as an easy to use graphical library for Python3 beginners or for people who just wish to draw simple graphical objects in a window.
+This repository contains two Python3 modules that were developed as easy to use graphical libraries for Python3 beginners or for people who just wish to draw simple graphical objects in a window.

+The main module is tkdraw.screen.
 It is synchronous, which means that you don't have to handle asynchronous calls to predefined functions to react to the interface events.
-It provides a basic `screen` class, that opens a simple tkinter window containing a canvas where you can draw boards or pixels.
-The single function waiting for an event to occur is `wait_event()`, and there are various drawing functions.
+It provides a basic class, that opens a simple tkinter window containing a canvas where you can draw boards or pixels.
+There is a single function waiting for an event to occur and there are various drawing functions.
+It is also very convenient to draw rectangular boards and simple pieces (as colored circles).
+Check the examples or run the demo:
+`python3 -m tkdraw.screen`.

+The tkdraw.basic module provides four elementary functions: to open a window, plot a pixel, refresh the window, and wait for the user to close it.
+It can be used by complete python beginners to learn how to write loops, and get a visual immediate result.
+Check the demo:
+`python3 -m tkdraw.basic`

 [](---------------------------------------------------------------------------)
 ## USAGE